ned-kelly/docker-multicontainer-libretime/README.md

 ## Deploying on the internet?

-You will need to setup port forwarding for TCP:8000 (Icecast server) and perhaps to your web interface...
+You will need to setup port forwarding for:

+ - TCP:8000 (Icecast server)
+ - Perhaps to your web interface port if you want this public...
+ - TCP:8001 & TCP:8002 (Remote access for Master & Source inputs - **NB: This allows open access to Libretime, use with caution or via a VPN.**

-You might want to use something like [Caddy](https://github.com/abiosoft/caddy-docker) to proxy pass to Apache with an automatic signed SSL certificate thanks to Lets Encrypt...
+You might want to use something like [This Caddy Docker Container](https://github.com/abiosoft/caddy-docker) to proxy pass to Apache with an automatic signed SSL certificate thanks to Lets Encrypt...